Quick answer

 Want your child to read English with confidence?

 ZigZu listens while your child reads stories aloud and helps them improve step by step.
-Join early access to get the first three months free when we launch.
+Free to start — download today on Play Store or App Store.